owentechnologist/JedisBinaryPubSubSample/README.md

 1) start up 3 subscribers to a channel
 2) wait a bit for them to register
 3) publish 100 messages to that channel
-4) when all subscribers have received all expected messages (100 by default) the program exits
+4) EXIT when all subscribers have received all expected messages (100 by default)

 #### To run this application in default mode you execute:
 ```